Robots.txt File Generator

 The first option you’ll be presented with is to allow or disallow all web crawlers to access your website.
 This menu allows you to decide whether you want your website to be crawled; however, there may be reasons why you might choose not to have your website indexed by Google.

 The second option you’ll see is whether to add your xml sitemap file.
 Simply enter its location within this field.
+(If you need to generate an XML sitemap, you can use our free tool.)

 Finally, you’re given the option to block certain pages or directories from being indexed by search engines.
 This is typically done for pages that don’t provide any useful information to Google and users, such as login, cart, and parameter pages.